Should You Settle Your Car Accident Case On Your Own?

 There is no way to know if a settlement offer made by an insurance company is reasonable without knowing how much your case may be worth at trial.
 If you are like most accident victims, you have not spent a lot of time determining the value of car accident cases in your jurisdiction.
 It is important to understand that people who are hurt by the negligence of others can recover for a wide variety of damages, including future losses and the losses associated with physical and emotional pain and suffering, which can be difficult to determine.

 When you retain an attorney, he or she will conduct a thorough analysis of your losses and ensure that any settlement you accept is adequate.
-If the insurance company is unwilling to make a reasonable settlement offer, your lawyer may file a lawsuit on your behalf in order to work to get you the compensation to which you are entitled.
+If the insurance company is unwilling to make a reasonable settlement offer, your attorney may file a lawsuit on your behalf in order to work to get you the compensation to which you are entitled.

 Call a Gainesville Car Accident Attorney Today to Retain Legal Counsel

 If you have been involved in a Gainesville auto accident that resulted in property damage or injury, you should speak to an attorney as soon as possible.
-To schedule a free consultation with one of our lawyers, call Meldon Law today at 800-373-8000 or contact us online.
+To schedule a free consultation with one of our attorneys, call Meldon Law today at 800-373-8000 or contact us online.